EleutherAI/pythia/README.md

 All 8 model sizes are trained on the exact same data, in the exact same order.
 Each model saw 299,892,736,000 ~= 299.9B tokens during training, and *143 checkpoints* for each model are saved every 2,097,152,000 ~= 2B tokens, evenly spaced throughout training.
 This corresponds to just under 1 epoch on the Pile for non-"deduped" models, and ~= 1.5 epochs on the deduped Pile (TODO: reconfirm this number).

-Config files used to train these models within the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox) can be found at `models/{MODEL_SIZE}/` within this repository.
+Config files used to train these models within the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox) can be found at the `models/` directory within this repository.

 ## Quickstart